daniperez/CMakeLists.txt/README.md

 3 - CMakeJar
 ==============

-Provides a mean of loading jars from a Maven repository.
-This can be useful when you need to use a dependency released in a Maven repository in your CMake project (e.g. a XML configuration file, ...).
+Provides a mean of loading files from Maven repository files.
+This can be useful when you need to use a dependency released in a Maven repository in your CMake project (e.g. a XML configuration file,...).
 It also contains a macro to unjar a jar.

 Just include [jar.cmake](https://github.com/daniperez/CMakeLists.txt/blob/master/jar.cmake) and call the macros